 The Zion National Park Lodge is the only accommodation inside the national park, and for most Zion hiking is hands-down the best place to stay – if you can get a booking!
 BUT… if you’re doing a hike like the West Rim Trail (or the full one-way Narrows hike), the shuttle will leave from the town of Springdale which is just outside the park.
 So for these more challenging Zion hikes, staying in Springdale is much more convenient.

 Springdale has a range of options from camping to upmarket hotels, and a free Springdale Shuttle stops at nine locations in town and picks up and drops off visitors at the park’s pedestrian/bike entrance.

 Getting around Zion National Park

 The West Rim Trail starts about an hour’s drive away from Springdale; so a pre-booked shuttle is essential.
-You’ll finish somewhere along the Scenic Drive, so at the end of the walk you can get a free shittle to the park entrance, and then the “Springdale Shuttle” to your accommodation (unless you’re staying at the Zion Lodge).
+You’ll finish somewhere along the Scenic Drive, so at the end of the walk you can get a free shuttle to the park entrance, and then the “Springdale Shuttle” to your accommodation (unless you’re staying at the Zion Lodge which is walking distance).

 More information on the West Rim Trail

 - Erik Molvar & Tamara Martin, “Hiking Zion and Bryce Canyon” – Purchase AU / US

 Have a look at The Best Hikes of Zion National Park from more hikes and scenic drives in Zion.